Joaco1908/IOCScanner/README.md

-# IOCScanner 🛡️
+# ThreatKit 🛡️

-**IOCScanner** is a Python-based tool designed to help Blue Team analysts detect malicious files and investigate Indicators of Compromise (IoCs) on local systems.
+**ThreatKit** is a Python-based tool designed to help Blue Team analysts detect malicious files and investigate Indicators of Compromise (IoCs) on local systems.
 The project is divided into three independent modules:

 - `ioc_generator.py` → Validate and store IoCs in a JSON file
 - `ioc_scanner.py` → Analyze a directory for suspicious files based on IoCs